Remote Access from Your Phone

 • HTTPS end-to-end via Tailscale or Cloudflare.

-• Two factors: the auth token embedded in the QR URL, plus the passphrase typed on the login page.
+• Two factors at first pairing: the auth token embedded in the QR URL, plus the passphrase typed on the login page.
 Either alone is useless.
+After first pairing, the device is bound and stays signed in across token rotations without re-prompting (see below).

 • Tunnel stays up as a background daemon after you close the TUI.
 Press R again anytime to reattach, press S to stop, or run aoe serve --stop from a shell.